PRTG Manual: Introduction: Monitoring with PRTG

 PRTG is a Unified Monitoring Tool that allows you to monitor pretty much anything with an IP address.
-PRTG consists of a core server which is responsible, for example, for the configuration, data management, and web server, and one or more probes (local or cloud, remote), which perform data collection and monitoring processes on devices via sensors.
+PRTG consists of a core server which is responsible, for example, for the configuration, data management, and web server, and one or more probes (local or hosted, remote), which perform data collection and monitoring processes on devices via sensors.

 - Interface throughput

 - Bandwidth usage (for example, flows)

 - Resource consumption

 - User counts

 - Database requests

 For best performance, we will always recommend that you install PRTG on premises on a physical machine.
 Any current PC or server with at least a dual core CPU and 2048 MB RAM will suffice for most average installations.
 PRTG can also run on a virtual machine (VM), but we have a recommended limit on the number of sensors due to the hypervisor overhead.

 For remote sites and for offloading work, you can use the PRTG Remote Probe.
 Remote probes offer a smaller footprint data collector that reports back to the PRTG core server and so helps minimize performance impacts.
 At least one remote probe is required for PRTG hosted by Paessler to monitor your local network.